ourcade/phaser3-typescript-parcel-template/readme.md

 JavaScript files are intended for the `src` folder. `main.js` is the entry point referenced by `index.html`.

-Place any static assets like textures and audio in the `public` folder.
-They can then be loaded by Phaser with `this.image.load('image', 'path/to/image.png')`.

 Other than that there is no opinion on how you should structure your project.
 There is a `scenes` folder in `src` where the `HelloWorldScene.js` lives but you can do whatever you want.

 ## Static Assets